 Instructions

-- Remove from the heat, cover and let it cool down at room temperature
+- Remove the pan from the heat, cover it, and allow the syrup to cool down completely to room temperature.

 Mixing it all together